-ReStore’s Earth Saving Purpose—Diverting from Landfills
+ReStore’s Earth-Saving Purpose: Diverting from Landfills

-When you shop, you're REUSING things that still have value.
+When you shop, you're reusing things that still have value.

 ReStore volunteers also collect and sort metals that can be recycled from non-salable items.
 Copper tubing, faucets, and other items are broken down and separated into buckets.
-This process regularly delivers over $1,000 a month back to the ReStore.
+This process regularly delivers over $1,000 a month back to ReStore.
 Finding value in scraps is just one more way to reuse precious materials.

 Atomic Recycling separates the material and provides a monthly report on percentages of material type and destination.
 On average 70% of those dumpster loads make their way back into a recycling program.
 Roughly 21.15 tons a month from both outlets equal an additional 507,600 pounds (253.8 tons) of material that doesn't make its way to a landfill.

-Recycling is good business
+Recycling is Good Business

-ReStore Manager Jill Carmody explains, “We want to be good stewards of the donations that we receive.
+ReStore Senior Manager Jill Carmody explains, “We want to be good stewards of the donations that we receive.
 Finding the next home for our items honors each and every donation.
 Some items have become obsolete and cannot be resold.
 Recycling gives us a chance to breath a new life into the product.
 Every time we are diverting something from being buried in the earth is a win for the future.
 It is a big reason that donors are turning to us with their donation.
 I hear all the time, ‘I just can’t throw this away in the trash.
 There is value here.’
 We try to find the value in everything.”

 We hope you make ReStore a regular stop when buying home improvement items or donating items you no longer need that have value—even after Earth Month ends.